emtee40/SurvivalManual-wiki/Apps.md

 Everyone probably knows the famous SOS distress signal, which indicates that you need to be rescued : dot dot dot, dash, dash, dash, dot dot dot (... - - - ...).
 But past this step, Morse code could be useful for exchanging more information about your situation.
 For instance, if you are trapped in a crack: what do you need first?
 Are there people in your group that need special assistance?

-This exchange could be achieved using a Morse signal generator app, like the libre [AKA](https://f-droid.org/repository/browse/?fdfilter=AKA&fdid=com.templaro.opsiz.aka) app available in F-Droid.org.
+This exchange could be achieved using a Morse signal generator app, like the libre [AKA](https://github.com/sussman/androidomatic-keyer).
 The Andromatic-keyer lets you type your message in English (it's standard for international Morse code but you are not required to avoid mistakes, broken English works fine with not-English people) and the app will play the corresponding sound using the loudspeaker of the phone.
 (I actually submitted a [feature request](https://github.com/sussman/androidomatic-keyer/issues/31) to have AKA play the code using the flashlight, but this feature may need your help to be introduced in the app…)

 ### Camera